Magdalen College School, Oxford: Kingball

 Kingball is a game played at Magdalen.
 The tradition, unique to the school, may have derived from Fives, for which a court was in use at the school at least as early as 1871, but the rules are more similar to the modern games of four square and Dirty Nine Square.
 Although to some extent the rules are passed down from year to year, every new year that takes up the game usually adopts its own rules as well.
 The game has been actively played during breaktimes among pupils using four courts, painted by the school.
 The game is still played every day at the school.

 Music

-The current Director of Music is Jon Cullen, and the Assistant Director of Music is Sabrina Shortland.
-The school boasts three organs (one electric action in the school hall known as 'Big School', two digital in rehearsal rooms) and a dedicated 'Music School'.
-Many instruments are taught, and ensembles catering to a wide variety of tastes and styles operate on a weekly basis, performing regularly.
-Some pupils are part of the National Youth Orchestra and National Youth Choirs of Great Britain, and the school awards scholarships to dedicated and talented musicians.
+The Director of Music is Jon Cullen and the Assistant Director of Music is Sabrina Shortland.
+The school has three organs (one electric action in the school hall known as 'Big School', two digital in rehearsal rooms) and a dedicated 'Music School'.
+Many instruments are taught and ensembles catering to a wide variety of tastes and styles operate on a weekly basis, performing regularly.
+Some pupils are part of the National Youth Orchestra and National Youth Choirs of Great Britain and the school awards scholarships to dedicated and talented musicians.

 The school still serves its foundational role as the school for the Choristers of Magdalen College, Oxford.